NBA 25th Anniversary Team: Selections

 Russell was the only unanimous selection to the team.
 Furthermore, all nominees of the 25th Anniversary Team besides Feerick and Zaslofky have also been inducted into Naismith Memorial Basketball Hall of Fame.

-In 1980, only four players of the 25th Anniversary Team were selected into NBA 35th Anniversary Team (Pettit, Cousy, Russell, and Mikan).
-However, along with them, four other players of this team (Arizin, Jones, Schayes, Sharman) were selected into NBA 50 Greatest Players of All-Time in 1996 and the NBA 75th Anniversary Team in 2021.
+In 1980, only four players of the 25th Anniversary Team were selected to the NBA 35th Anniversary Team (Pettit, Cousy, Russell, and Mikan).
+However, along with them, four other players of this team (Arizin, Jones, Schayes, Sharman) were selected as part of the NBA 50 Greatest Players of All-Time in 1996 and the NBA 75th Anniversary Team in 2021.